 The problem is that what he has arrived at as a poetics of representation is now so rigidly artificial that there is no room for the invisible subjects to inhabit his films in the way they did in Looking for Langston.
 He needs to allow the chaos back in.

-Nick Moss is an ex-prisoner, published poet and playwright.
+Nick Moss is an ex-prisoner, published poet, reviewer and playwright.
+His book "Swear Down" is published by Smokestack Books, see here.